kaust-rccl/ksl-docs/docs/source/soft_env/ibex/datascience.rst

 This module has a large collection of recent versions of the most commonly used Python data science packages including Pandas, PyTorch, Scikit-Learn, TensorFlow, RAPIDS, and Jax that are already built to make use of GPUs; the module also includes the core scientific Python libraries such as Dask, NumPy, SciPy, and Xarray.

-For a complete listing of the packages included in the module please see the module’s `GitHub repository <https://github.com/kaust-rccl/ibex-machine-learning-modules/tree/machine-learning-2021.09>`_.
+For a complete listing of the packages included in the module please see the module's `GitHub repository <https://github.com/kaust-rccl/ibex-machine-learning-modules/tree/machine-learning-2021.09>`_.

 If you need a package (or a version of a package) that is not already included in the machine_learning module, then you should install Miniconda in your user directory and use Conda to create and manage your own software stack.